AdanAbdideq/LondonBikeRides/README.md

-# London Bike Sharing Dataset - Cleaned Data and Tableau Visualizations
+# London Bike Sharing Dataset

-This project involves cleaning the London Bike Sharing Dataset and creating visualizations using Tableau.
+This project encompasses comprehensive data processing, encompassing tasks such as data cleaning, manipulation, organization, and subsequent visualization of the London Bike Sharing Dataset.
+Through a series of meticulous steps, raw data has been transformed, cleaned, and organized to derive meaningful insights.
+The processed data is then utilized to create informative visualizations using Tableau, allowing for a deeper understanding and exploration of key patterns, trends, and relationships within the London Bike Sharing Dataset

 ## Cleaned Data

-The cleaned dataset is available in the [cleaned_data](cleaned_data/) directory.
+The cleaned dataset is available in the [cleaned_data](bikes.xlsx/) directory.
 It includes the following files:

 - `cleaned_bike_sharing_data.csv`: Cleaned dataset with preprocessed and transformed features.

 ### Data Cleaning Process

-1. **Data Cleaning Script**: The data cleaning process is documented in the Jupyter Notebook [`data_cleaning.ipynb`](data_cleaning.ipynb).
+1. **Data Cleaning Script**: The data cleaning process is documented in the Jupyter Notebook [`data_cleaning.ipynb`](index.ipynb).
 This notebook contains the Python code used for cleaning and preprocessing the raw data.

-2. **Dependencies**: Ensure you have the required Python libraries installed by running `pip install -r requirements.txt`.

-3. **Run the Script**: Execute the data cleaning script by running `python data_cleaning.py`.

 ## Tableau Visualizations

-Tableau visualizations created from the cleaned data are available in the [Tableau_Visualizations](Tableau_Visualizations/) directory.
+Tableau visualizations created from the cleaned data are available in the [Tableau_Visualizations](London BikeRide .twbx/) directory.
 Key visualizations include:

-- `daily_rentals_dashboard.twb`: Tableau Workbook for exploring daily bike rentals.
+- `Count of London BIkes Rides`: Tableau Workbook for exploring daily bike rentals.
 - `seasonal_trends_dashboard.twb`: Tableau Workbook highlighting seasonal trends.
+- `Temperature Vs Wind speed` : Tableau Workbook heatmap of temperature vs wind speed.

 ### How to View Tableau Visualizations